-Your one-year-old will test your resolve.
+Your toddler will test your resolve.
 He is now able to think to himself, "Is this STILL the rule?" or "What will happen if I do this?"
 That's why he goes repeatedly to forbidden territory such as the TV or a standing lamp or plug outlet, stops when you say "No no!", smiles, and proceeds to reach for the forbidden object.

 When you feel exasperated by the number of times you need to redirect your toddler, remember that if toddlers learned everything the first time around, they wouldn't need parenting.
 Permit your growing child to develop her emerging independence whenever safely possible.
 Encourage her to feed herself even if that is messier and slower.
-Allow her to fall asleep in her crib and resist rocking her to sleep.
-Everyone deserves to learn how to fall asleep independently.
+Allow her to fall asleep in her crib and resist rocking and giving a bottle to sleep.
+Everyone deserves to learn how to fall asleep independently (and to brush their teeth before bed).
 You don't want to train a future insomniac adult.

 And if you are baffled by your child's running away from you one minute and clinging to you the next, just think how confused your child must feel: she's driven towards independence on the one hand and on the other hand she knows she's wholly dependent upon you for basic needs.
-Above all else, remember the goal of parenthood is to help your child grow into a confident, independent adult... who remembers to call his parents every day to say good night... ok, at least once a week to check in.... ok, keep in touch with those who got him there!
+Above all else, remember the goal of parenthood is to help your child grow into a confident, independent adult.

-Julie Kardos, MD with Naline Lai, MD ©2012 Two Peds in a Pod®
+Julie Kardos, MD with Naline Lai, MD ©2015, revised from 2012 Two Peds in a Pod®